krutisfood/retro-touch-type/Readme.md

 Dedicated to my beautiful kids Kayla, Taj & Felix.

-_Note:_ Tested working in Firefox, Google Chrome.
-NOT working in Safari or IE 11.
+_Note:_ For me this game works best in Google Chrome, then Firefox, it is now working in Safari and IE 11 though IE won't play sound.

 # Play